-The red grape variety is an interspecific new breed between MG 101-14 SP (Riparia x Rupestris) x Knipperlé, Synonyms are Kuhlmann 296-1, triumph of Alsace and Triumph d'Alsace.
-They are genes of Vitis riparia.
+The red grape variety is an interspecific new breed between MG 101-14 SP (Riparia x Rupestris) x Knipperlé, Synonyms are Kuhlmann 296-1, Triumpf vom Alsass and Triumph d'Alsace.
+They are genes from Vitis riparia.
 Vitis rupestris and Vitis vinifera contain.
-The intersection of hybrid took place at the beginning of the 20th century at the Oberlin Institute in Colmar-Alsace by the French breeder Eugène Kuhlmann (1858-1932).
-By the way, with the same parents is also the new breed Neron emerged.
-The very early ripening variety is resistant to both mildews and Botrytis, It produces dark-colored Pinot Noir-like red wines, but a subtle Foxton respectively.
-Above all, she will be a bunch of grapes, but also as table grape used.
-The variety is in small quantities in England (15 ha in 2010), Denmark and the Netherlands grown.
+The crossing of the hybrid took place at the beginning of the 20th century at the Oberlin Institute in Colmar-Alsace by the French breeder Eugène Kuhlmann (1858-1932).
+By the way, the new breed is also with the same parents Neron emerged.
+The very early ripening variety is resistant to both mildews and Botrytis, It produces dark-colored red wines similar to Pinot Noir, but a subtle one Foxton exhibit.
+Above all, it becomes a wine grape, but also as table grape used.
+The variety is grown in small quantities England (15 ha in 2010), Denmark and the Netherlands grown.

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)